-It’s not long until Easter and with another week in lock-down ahead of us, Easter themed activities are the perfect way to keep the kids busy!
+It’s not long until Easter!
 Here’s a round up of some of the play and craft ideas that we love at this time of year.

 This post may contain affiliate links.
 This means that if you click on a link and go on to make a purchase, I may receive a small commission (at no additional cost to you).
 Please read my disclosure policy for more details.

 I love making our Easter celebrations extra special with lots of play and craft.
-And this year it seems especially important as all of our usual activities and gatherings with friends and family won’t be happening.
+And this year it seems especially important as all of our usual activities and gatherings with friends and family are limited.

 There’s still so many ways we can build special memories, introduce fun family traditions and explore the Easter story with our kids from the safety of our homes.